Pentax 645D vs Sony HX400V

 It is notable that the HX400V offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 645D does not offer wifi capability.
+In contrast, the 645D does not provide wifi capability.

 Studio photographers will appreciate that the Pentax 645D (unlike the HX400V) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the HX400V has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.